 In the Sacraments

 Founded in 1928 by Saint Josemaria Escriva de Balaguer, Opus Dei received its definitive juridical approval by the Holy See in 1982.
-It began in Chicago in 1949 and now serves in over twenty-five cities in the United States and over sixty countries worldwide.
+Opus Dei began its apostolic activities in the United States, first in Chicago, in 1949, and now serves in over twenty-five cities, besides being established in more than sixty countries worldwide.
 The spiritual direction of The Heights School is entrusted to Opus Dei; the Board of Directors and the Administrative Council are responsible for all other aspects of the School.